Chalwk/JeriCraftDocs/MINECRAFT/about-the-server/About.md

 ## 📝 Applications 📝

-Interested in joining the JeriCraft staff team or becoming a builder?
-Check out our [Applications](https://github.com/Chalwk/JeriCraftDocs/issues/new/choose) section for more information on how to apply.
-Be sure to review the prerequisites for each role.
+Interested in joining the JeriCraft staff team or becoming a builder?<br>
+Check out our [Applications](https://github.com/Chalwk/JeriCraftDocs/issues/new/choose) section for more information on how to apply.<br>
+Be sure to review the prerequisites for each role.<br>

 ---